mmmrkennedy/zombiesGuides/README.md

 - IX
 - Voyage of Despair
 - Blood of the Dead
+- Classified

 Planned:
-- Dead of The Night
 - Ancient Evil
 - Alpha Omega
 - Tag Der Toten
 - The Final Reich
+- The Darkest Shore

 If you have any suggestions or feedback, or you'd even like to contribute, please let me know!